FlavScents AInsights Entry for Ethyl Hexanoate (CAS: 123-66-0)

 3. Natural Occurrence & Formation

-Ethyl hexanoate occurs naturally in various fruits, including apples, bananas, and pineapples.
+Ethyl hexanoate naturally occurs in various fruits, including apples, bananas, and pineapples.
 It is formed through enzymatic esterification processes in fruits, where hexanoic acid reacts with ethanol.
-This compound is often used to enhance the natural flavor profile of fruit-based products and is considered a "natural flavor" when derived from natural sources.
+This compound is often used to enhance the "natural flavor" designation in products due to its presence in nature.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs